queryluke/masseffect-5e-data/text/en/bestiary/n-7-shadow.md

         if it fails.
       id: evasion
     - name: N7 Training
-      text: The N7 Slayer has advantage on its first attack roll each turn.
+      text: The N7 Shadow has advantage on its first attack roll each turn.
       id: n7-training
     - name: Sneak Attack
       text: >-